dancard32/homelab/README.md

     - 256Gb of storage of available 1Tb
 4. Choose the FDQN name to be `proxmox.local`
 5. After reboot on host computer navigate to the listed browser url and login with user `root` using the password you created
+    - At this point the VM can be converted to a template, step 6 to be repeated for _each_ VM
 6. To upload ISO Images navigate to local(proxmox) > ISO Images > upload and install VM's
     - Debian/Ubuntu systems install `apt-get install -y qemu-guest-agent`
     - Redhat based systems install `yum install -y qemu-guest-agent`